linode/docs/docs/guides/security/firewalls/control-network-traffic-with-iptables/index.md

 modified_by:
   name: Linode
 published: 2010-07-30
-title: Controlling Network Traffic with iptables - A Tutorial
+title: A Tutorial for Controlling Network Traffic with iptables
-h1_title: A Tutorial for Controlling Network Traffic with iptables
+title_meta: Controlling Network Traffic with iptables - A Tutorial
 external_resources:
  - '[Security Basics](/docs/guides/set-up-and-secure/)'
  - '[Using the Linode Shell (Lish)](/docs/networking/using-the-linode-shell-lish)'